Hickory Farms Listserv

-- Re-read your posting twice before hitting the send button; your words could be forwarded and live forever.
-Don't use all capital letters or red font — this is considered shouting.
+- Since your email could be forwarded and live forever on the internet, read your posting twice before hitting the send button.
+Don't use all capital letters or red font — this is considered shouting on the internet.

-- Summarize the topic of the posting on the subject line.
+- Summarize the topic of the email on the subject line.

 - Be brief.

 - Be nice, especially to the volunteer Coordinator.

 - Adopted by the Hickory Farms Community Association Board of Directors May 23, 2008; revised by the Board of Directors March 16, 2016 and November 21, 2017.